-Mark Hamill To Receive Hollywood Walk Of Fame Star, ‘Luke’ Claims He ‘Can’t Say This Is A Dream Come True’
+Mark Hamill To Receive Hollywood Walk Of Fame Star, Claims He ‘Can’t Say This Is A Dream Come True’

 — Epicstream (@FantasyandScifi) February 14, 2018

-Whether you are a fan of Star Wars or not, you must admit that Mark Hamill deserves to have his name reflected in the stars among the company of so many other legendary actors and actresses that have come before him… even those who first captivated the attention of movie fans and critics “a long time ago in a galaxy far, far away.”
+Whether you are a fan of Star Wars or not, you must admit that Mark Hamill deserves to have his name reflected in the stars among the company of so many other legendary actors and actresses that have come before him, even those who first captivated the attention of movie fans and critics “a long time ago in a galaxy far, far away.”